bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 in the GPT-4 rating of 7.6 vs. 4.8 respectively, and within this difference the RAG models has a higher rating (i.e., "wins") 486 times to fine-tuned 81 times with 102 ties.
-The GPT-3.5 output seems a bit less trustworthy because of the reasoning above showing the gap being much smaller.
+The GPT-3.5 output seems a bit less trustworthy because of the reasoning above and shows the gap being much smaller.

 Example Output
 --------------